 Blue Corn was born “Crucita Calabaza” at San Ildefonso Pueblo.
 She learned to make pottery from her mother.
-Blue Corn attended school at the Pueblo in her early years.
-She then went to Santa Fe Indian school, which was 24 miles from home.
-While attending Indian School in Santa Fe her mother and father died and she was sent to live with relatives in Southern California.
+She attended school in Pueblo in her early years.
+She then went to Santa Fe Indian School, 24 miles from home.
+While attending Indian School in Santa Fe, her mother and father died, and she was sent to live with relatives in Southern California.
 Here she worked as a maid for a short time in Beverly Hills.

-At the age of 20, Blue Corn married Santiago 'Sandy' Calabaza who was a silversmith from Santo Domingo pueblo.
-Together they settled at San Ildefonso where she bore and raised ten children.
-During World War II, Blue Corn worked as a housecleaner in Los Alamos for the physicist, J. Robert Oppenheimer.She was renowned for her polychrome Blue Corn pottery but also for her distinctive blackware.
-In 1981 she won the “Governor’s Award", which is New Mexico’s highest artistic honor.
+In 1981 she won the “Governor’s Award,” New Mexico’s highest artistic honor.
 Blue Corn Pottery was so exacting and innovative in her designs that over a decade after her passing, her pottery continues to be influential and highly sought after.
-In both a testament to her skill as an potter and a reflection of her creativity, she was posthumously awarded the 2008 “Lifetime Achievement Award” by SWAIA and her work can also be found in “Legacy of Generations".
+In both a testament to her skill as a potter and a reflection of her creativity, she was posthumously awarded the 2008 “Lifetime Achievement Award” by SWAIA.
+Her work can also be found in “Legacy of Generations.”